LamonatoAndrea/KringleCon4/04. Slot Machine Investigation/04.01. Side Challenge - Logic Munchers/README.md

 # Writeup for SANS Holiday Hack Challenge 2021 – Jack’s Back! featuring KringleCon 4: Calling Birds
 # 4. Slot Machine Investigation
-## 4.0.
-Description
-Difficulty: :christmas_tree::christmas_tree:
-Test the security of Jack Frost's [slot machines](https://slots.jackfrosttower.com/).
-What does the Jack Frost Tower casino security team threaten to do when your coin total exceeds 1000?
-Submit the string in the server data.response element.
-Talk to Noel Boetie outside Santa's Castle for help.

 ## 4.1.
 Side Challenge - Logic Munchers

 ## 4.2.
 Hints
 **AND, OR, NOT, XOR** - *Noel Boetie*: “[This](http://www.natna.info/English/Teaching/CSI30-materials/Chapter1-cheat-sheet.pdf) might be a handy reference too.”
 **Boolean Logic** - *Noel Boetie*: “There are lots of special symbols for logic and set notation.
 [This one](http://notes.imt-decal.org/sets/cheat-sheet.html) covers AND, NOT, and OR at the bottom.”

 ## 4.3.
 Solution
 Analyzing the code of chompy.js it is possible to identify the function `moveit` that moves Chomper , the player’s avatar, the Trollogs , the bad guys, and identify their collisions, eventually calling the die function on our poor chompy Chomper.